9th8/up-to-date-real-world-haskell/20-systems-programming-in-haskell.md

 Notice that call to `getFileStatus`.
 That call maps directly to the C function `stat()`.
-Its return value stores a vast assortment of information, including file type, permissions, owner, group, and the three time values we\'re interested in. `System.Posix.Files` provides various functions, such as `accessTime`, that extract the information we\'re interested out of the opaque `FileStatus`{.verbatim} type returned by `getFileStatus`.
+Its return value stores a vast assortment of information, including file type, permissions, owner, group, and the three time values we're interested in. `System.Posix.Files` provides various functions, such as `accessTime`, that extract the information we're interested out of the opaque `FileStatus`{.verbatim} type returned by `getFileStatus`.

 The functions such as `accessTime` return data in a POSIX-specific type